yasserjanah/FBchecker/README.md

-# fb_checker
+# FB checker
-Check if an email or phone number to username if is associated with a facebook account , and get some information about the account
+Check if an email OR phone number OR a facebook username if is associated with a facebook account , and get some information about the account.